Listen To Article

 Sacrifice is important in Religion as a means of making an offering to the Gods to appease them in order to prevent natural disasters.

 The Importance Of Sacrifice In Religion

-Dr Gunnar Heinsohn’s Creation Of The Gods: Sacrifice As The Origin Of Religion tackles the origins of Human and Blood sacrifice, tracing it to the days of the earliest Civilization in Ancient Sumer.
+Dr Gunnar Heinsohn’s Creation Of The Gods: Sacrifice As The Origin Of Religion tackles the importance of Sacrifice in Religion, tracing it to the days of the earliest Civilization in Ancient Sumer.

-According to Dr Heinsohn, the origins of Religion in Sumer can be found in the collective Psychological Trauma caused by the Great Deluge i.e. Noah’s Flood once it is understood as an actual Historical event which traumatized the survivors.
+According to Dr Heinsohn, the importance of Sacrifice in Religion can be found in the collective Psychological Trauma caused by the Great Deluge i.e. Noah’s Flood once it is understood as an actual Historical event which traumatized the survivors.

 It is in this context that the Sumerian King-Priests like Ziusudra (Noah) began the ritual of blood animal sacrifice as a means of appeasing the Gods to prevent disasters such as Comets, Meteors, drought or war.

 Thus the importance of Sacrifice in Religion comes from the need to make offerings to the Gods in order to appease them so as to avoid disasters and catastrophes like the Great Flood.